mrkami1/EECS4413_2023/README.md

 ## Some usable info
 1. For admin account access, use `ajenson@gmail.com` with `123qwe`
-2. Register for any regular customer account
+2. Register for any regular customer account, using 6+ numeric-aphabetic pswd
 3. Explicitly provide arbitrary shipping address & 16-digit credit card number to purchase

 Enjoy and let us know if you need any help or have suggestions!